tiiuae/Falcon-H1/README.md

 ## 📊 Performance and Throughput

-A detailed dynamic evaluation report is provided in our [blogpost](https://falcon-lm.github.io/blog/falcon-h1/):
+A detailed dynamic evaluation report is provided in our [blogpost](https://falcon-lm.github.io/blog/falcon-h1/) and [technical report](https://arxiv.org/abs/2507.22448):

 1. 🏆 We compare the performance of each **Falcon-H1** model against the strongest models not only with the same size but also twice their size.
 2. 📈 We show that Falcon-H1 models achieve state-of-the-art performance in most benchmarks (reasoning, maths, coding, in-context learning, and more), outperforming some closed source models like gpt-4o-mini in coding, reasoning and instruction following related tasks.